MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-known-issues.md

 This article identifies critical known issues and their workarounds in AKS on Azure Stack HCI, version 23H2.

 The article contains known issues in AKS for all of the versions of Azure Stack HCI 23H2 releases.
 These known issues are continuously updated, and as critical issues requiring a workaround are discovered, they're added.
-Before you deploy your Kubernetes clusters on Azure Stack HCI, carefully review the information contained in these known issues.
+Before you deploy your Kubernetes clusters on Azure Stack HCI, carefully review this information.

 ## Known issues in version 2311